VagabondKunai/ScreamApi-AchievementManager/README.md

 #### A) Proxy Mode (easiest)
 1. Rename the game’s original `EOSSDK-Win64-Shipping.dll` to `EOSSDK-Win64-Shipping_o.dll`.
-2. Copy `ScreamAPI64.dll` into the game folder and rename it to `EOSSDK-Win64-Shipping.dll`.
+2. Copy `EOSSDK-Win64-Shipping.ll` into the same folder as original `EOSSDK-Win64-Shipping.dll`.
 3. Launch the game – Epic Unlocker will forward most calls to the original DLL.

 #### B) Hook Mode (using Koaloader)